There are a number of different ways you can have your say or get involved at council meetings.

 Deputations, which may include the presentation of a petition, are a way to raise issues you may be concerned about.
-This can be done in person, at council or cabinet meetings.
+This can be done in person at councils meetings.
 If you wish to make a deputation, please write to us, explaining the subject you want to cover.
-Your letter or e-mail must be received at least seven clear days before the meeting at which the deputation is to be made.
+Your letter or e-mail must be received at least seven working days (this does not include Saturdays, Sundays or Bank Holidays) before the meeting at which the deputation is to be made.

 Questions may be asked at council by members of the public who either live or work in the city.

 If you wish to ask a question please write to the Democratic Services Manager, setting out the details.
-Your letter or e-mail must be received at least seven clear days before the council meeting at which the question is to be asked.
+Your letter or e-mail must be received at least seven working days (this does not include Saturdays, Sundays or Bank Holidays) before the council meeting at which the question is to be asked.